news

 The alcohol is odourless, colourless and flammable, similar to ethanol, only it's not safe for drinking.

-Dr Brad McKay told Mamamia's twice-daily news podcast, The Quicky earlier that methanol poisoning initially presents as similar to a hangover, making it difficult to pick up on.
+Dr Brad McKay told Mamamia's twice-daily news podcast, The Quicky that methanol poisoning initially presents as similar to a hangover, making it difficult to pick up on.

 "Often, if you've had a night out drinking, your body ends up metabolising all the alcohol first.
 Your liver takes on ethanol in preference… once that has been used up then your body starts to move on to metabolising methanol," he said.